Continuous isomorphisms between groups definable in o-minimal expansions of the real field: Proof of Theorem

-We will now look at the adjoint representation of $T$ in the Lie algebra $\mathfrak g$ of $G$, which is definable by \cite{PPSLinear}.
-By construction it is isomorphic to $T/\left(Z(G)\cap T\right)$, and by Lemma 3.1 in \cite{COS} all eigenvalues of the linear operators of $T$ in $ad(\mathfrak g)$ have real eigenvalues.
-It follows that the diagonal in the Jordan normal form has real values, which implies (as in Lemma 3.5 of \cite{COS}) that the matrix exponentiation restricted to the image of $T$ in $ad(\mathfrak g)$ is definable.
+By Lemma 3.1 in \cite{COS} all eigenvalues of the matrices in $H$ have positive real eigenvalues, which implies (as in Lemma 3.5 of \cite{COS}) that the restriction of $exp$ to $\mathfrak h$ is a definable map (recall that Theorem \ref{Theorem} assumes that $\mathcal R$ includes the exponential function).